 ADDING A COURSE - Addition of courses after initial enrollment must be documented on an Add/Drop form and approved by the student's academic advisor.
+After the first week of the semester, the student must also receive approval from the course instructor.
 Upon obtaining the advisor's and instructor's (if applicable) signature, the student must obtain a signature from the Financial Aid Office and then return the Add/Drop form to the Admission's Office for official enrollment in the course.